FriedbergLab/Epictope/README.md

   - This file need to be re-run if the user changes the species considered in the multiple sequence alignment.

 - [single_score.R](https://github.com/henrichung/epitope_tag/blob/main/scripts/single_score.R)
-  - This script takes a UniprotID as input and performs the Epictope workflow for that protein.
+  - This script takes a UniprotID as input and performs the EpicTope workflow for that protein.
   - It first retrieves the amino acid sequence and Alphafold2 predicted structure for the protein.
   - It then BLASTs the protein against the proteomes of the animals used in the multiple sequence alignment, retrieves the highest scoring match (score measured by the lowest E-value), and aligns the matched proteins along with the query in a multiple sequence alignment.
   - It then determines the secondary structure, solvent accessibility, and disordered binding regions for the protein.